Skip to content

 Nonpolar Covalent Bond

-A nonpolar covalent bond is a chemical bond where electrons are shared equally between two atoms Analogy – like a couple with a joint bank account.
-NONPOLAR COVALENT BOND The electrons are equally shared There is no charge separation (dipole Read More …
+A nonpolar covalent bond is a chemical bond where electrons are shared equally between two atoms The electrons are shared equally between the two atoms Nonpolar covalent bond electronegativity scale If the difference in electronegativity between two atoms is 0.4 Read More …

 bonding